-Land that is free from private buildings and structures including agriculture, parks, greenways, and natural habitats.
+Land that is dedicated to Countryside free from private buildings and structures including natural habitat, agriculture, and recreational parks, or used to fulfill other county objectives (see TVC Element Policy 3.1.5.4). greenways, and natural habitats.
 When this term is used in Section 4.04 and Sections 3.01.03.EE through GG of this Code, "open space" does not include parking lots or rights-of-way dedicated to roads, streets, or alleys.